jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

 - [**Mirror OCP Release**](./prerequirements/mirror-ocp-release.md): Contains the way to mirror an OCP Release.
 - [**Mirror OLM Marketplace**](./prerequirements/mirror-olm.md): Contains the way to mirror the OLM in order to see it in a disconnected environment.

-After going through these steps, we can continue with the tipical flow.
+After going through these steps, we can continue with the typical flow.

 ---

 ## ACM Deployment in a disconnected Environment

-go to the Openshift Marketplace and look for the "Red Hat Advance Cluster Management" operator and the deploy will start.
+go to the OpenShift Marketplace and look for the "Red Hat Advance Cluster Management" operator and the deploy will start.
 It takes a while to finish, so please be patience.

 We will follow the disconnected diagram we've seen before: